buhrmi/simpwars-contracts/README.md

 Every 24 hours, your simps emit 10 Power Tokens (PT).
 These Power Tokens can be burned to increase your simps' on-chain powerlevel.
 A higher powerlevel gives your simp more power to survive in combat during the great SimpWars.

 To increase the powerlevel, call the `powerup` function with the simp ID and the amount of Powerup Tokens you would like to burn.
-You can not only powerup simps that you own yourself, but also your friend's simps that have `powerupAccepted` set to true.
+You can powerup simps that you own yourself, and also your friend's simps that have `powerupAccepted` set to true.

 ### Contract Address